teaching-FEEC/dgm-2026.1/projects/multimodal-pothole-detection/README.md

 Third: improve the diversity of the validation and test set, including images from different geographic contexts and lighting conditions.

 Fourth: add energy consumption metrics per training session, so we can honestly report the computational cost in addition to the inference time.

+Fifth: Future studies should validate the estimated depth, area, and volume measurements against high-precision ground-truth data obtained from LiDAR scanners, laser profilers, or structured-light systems.

+Sixth: While this work focuses on geometric reconstruction and metric estimation, future research can extend the framework to automatically classify pothole severity levels based on the estimated depth, area, and volume.
+Such a system could support maintenance prioritization and assist transportation agencies in decision-making processes.